39 Fascinating Creatine Statistics (use, death rate & effects)

 Creatine Stats & Associations – FAQs

-Is Creatine scientifically proven?
+Is creatine scientifically proven?

 This could be due to genetic disposition or a diet already rich in food-based creatine sources.